Time-Varying Environmental and Polygenic Predictors of Substance Use Initiation in Youth: A Survival and Causal Modeling Study in the ABCD Cohort: Funding

 \section{Funding}

-This work was supported by the National Institutes of Health (NIH), National Institute on Drug Abuse (NIDA) under award DP1DA054373 (to Qian Peng) and National Institute on Alcohol Abuse and Alcoholism (NIAAA) T32AA007456.
+This work was supported by the National Institutes of Health (NIH), National Institute on Drug Abuse (NIDA) under award DP1DA054373.
 The funder had no role in the study design; data collection, analysis, or interpretation; manuscript writing; or the decision to submit for publication.
 The content is solely the responsibility of the authors and does not necessarily represent the official views of the NIH.